nathan-duffy/IT-Ticketing-and-Inventory-System/README.md

 •	I leveraged what I already knew about user interface and experience to create and understand the systems I was developing.
 <br>

-Take a look at the 'Design Walkthrough.MOV' push and download the short video to see the final product.
+Take a look at the 'Design Walkthrough.MOV' link above and download the short video to see the final product.